 Why Adjust Lighting Systems According to Each Season?

-To ensure that lighting remains comfortable, welcoming and energy-efficient throughout the year, we must adjust our artificial light to meet the distinctiveness of each season.
+To ensure that lighting remains comfortable during seasonal changes, welcoming and energy-efficient throughout the year, we must adjust our artificial light to meet the distinctiveness of each season.

 Winter days are markedly shorter than those of the summer.
 As such, we should arrange artificial light so that our surroundings are visually comfortable and safe during darker days.
 And even though the sun goes down, we need to be able to continue our work without any trouble!